linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forwards and Futures Notes.md

 - The fact that it is possible to create a synthetic forward has two important implications.
 - First,  if the forward contract is mispriced,  arbitrageurs can take offsetting positions in the forward contract and the synthetic forward contract—in effect buying low and selling high— and make a risk-free profit
 - Second,  dealers who make markets in the forward or in the underlying asset can hedge the risk of their position with a synthetic offsetting position.
 With transaction costs there is a no-arbitrage region rather than a single no-arbitrage price.
-- Futures contracts are similar to forward contracts,  except that with futures there are margin requirements and daily settlement of the gain or loss on the position.
+- Futures contracts are similar to forward contracts,  except that with futures there are [[Lecture 6-Leverage, Tail Risk, Volatility Products#6.1.3 Margin requirements|margin requirements]] and daily settlement of the gain or loss on the position.

 # INTEREST RATE FORWARDS AND FUTURES